SkyLundy/ProcessWire-Env-Config/README.md

 );

 // Modify boolean casting, in this example only 'true' and 'false' are cast, '0' and '1' are left
 // untouched as strings.
-An empty array will disable boolean casting.
+An empty array or false will disable boolean casting entirely
 $env->load(
   castBools: ['true', 'false']
 );